I Am a Fugitive from a Chain Gang: Plot

-Trying to forget his troubles, he attends a high-society party at the invitation of his superiors and meets and falls in love with a younger woman named Helen.
-Marie betrays him to the authorities when he asks for a divorce.
-Allen describes the inhumane conditions of the chain gangs to the press, becoming national news.
-Many common citizens express their disgust with the chain gangs and their sympathy for a reformed man such as Allen, while editorials written by Southerners describe his continued freedom as a violation of "state's rights."
+At the invitation of his superior, Allen attends a party where he meets and falls in love with a woman named Helen.
+He eventually tells Marie that he wants a divorce, but she then betrays him to the authorities.
+After being arrested, Allen describes the inhumane conditions of the chain gangs to the press, becoming national news.
+The Chicago papers express their disgust with the chain-gang system and their sympathy for a reformed man such as Allen, while editorials written by Southerners describe his continued freedom as a violation of "states' rights."

-The governor of Illinois refuses to release Allen to the custody of the Southern state.
-Its officials offer Allen a deal: return voluntarily and receive a pardon after 90 days of easy clerical labor.
-Allen accepts, only to find the proposals were a ruse; he is sent to a chain gang, where he languishes for another year after being denied a pardon.
+The Governor of Illinois refuses to extradite Allen to the Southern state.
+Its officials then offer Allen a deal: return voluntarily and receive a pardon after 90 days of easy clerical work.
+Allen accepts, only to find the proposals were a ruse; he is sent to another chain gang, where, reunited with Bomber, he languishes for a year and is denied a pardon.

-Reunited with Bomber, Allen decides to escape once more.
-The two steal a dump truck loaded with dynamite from a work site.
-While leaning out of his seat to taunt pursuing guards, Bomber gets shot.
-He takes some of the dynamite, lights it, and throws it at a police car, causing a minor landslide.
-Shortly afterward, Bomber falls from the truck and dies, causing Allen to stop the vehicle.
-Allen then uses more dynamite to blow up a bridge he just crossed, allowing him to make a close escape.
-Allen makes his way north again, evading a relentless manhunt.
+Allen then decides to escape once more, this time with Bomber.
+At a work site, the two steal a dump truck and successfully get away by using dynamite Bomber finds in the truck.
+Bomber dies in the attempt, but Allen makes a narrow escape.
+He disappears despite a relentless manhunt.

-Months later, he visits Helen in Chicago to wish her a permanent goodbye.
-Tearfully, she asks, "Can't you tell me where you're going?
-Will you write?
-Do you need any money?"
-Allen repeatedly shakes his head as he backs away.
-Finally, Helen says, "But you must, Jim.
-How do you live?"
-Allen's face is barely visible in the surrounding gloom as he replies, "I steal," disappearing into the darkness.
+Over a year later, Allen visits Chicago to say goodbye to Helen.
+They embrace, but he tells her that he is on the run and cannot say where he is going.
+When she asks what he does for money, he simply replies, "I steal."